AU-Master-Thesis/thesis/sections/4-results/metrics.typ

     //     position: top,
     //     [Illustration of how the perpendicular path deviation error is calculated.
 The green#sg line segments are the optimal path between waypoints.
 The red#sr line segments are the planned path.
 The dashed gray#sgr lines show the projection with the shortest distance to one of the waypoint segments, from a sampled position.]
     //   )
     caption: [Illustration of how the perpendicular path deviation error is calculated.
-The green#sg line segments are the optimal path between waypoints.
-The red#sr line segments are the planned path.
-The dashed gray#sgr2 lines show the projection with the shortest distance to one of the waypoint segments, from a sampled position.]
+The green line #inline-line(stroke: theme.green + 2pt) segments are the optimal path between waypoints.
+The red line #inline-line(stroke: theme.red + 2pt) segments represent the driven path.
+The dashed gray lines #inline-line(stroke: (paint: theme.overlay2, thickness: 2pt, dash: "dashed", cap: "round")) show the projection with the shortest distance to one of the waypoint segments, from a sampled position.]

 ) <f.perpendicular-path-deviation>
   ]